 While winter can be one of the most beautiful times of the year, it comes with some of the most challenging driving conditions.
 Snow, slush and ice decrease visibility and stopping time for drivers and increase the chances of an accident.

 These factors remind us why it's important to prepare your vehicle for winter travel.
-Here are some safety tips from your neighborhood experts at Discount Tire and America’s Tire to ensure that your family is ready for wintertime expeditions:
+Here are some safety tips from tire experts to ensure that your family is ready for wintertime expeditions:

 Install Winter Tires